dentarg/auth0-blog/_posts/2017-11-21-securing-webtasks-part-2-using-middleware.markdown

 ![create and test middleware](https://cdn.auth0.com/website/blog/extend/securing-webtasks-part-2-middleware/create_test_middleware3.png)

-The first command creates the webtask.
+The first command gets a reference to our container, we need this to easily create the URLs used on the following steps.
+The second command creates the webtask.
 The next retrieves the headers for the webtask endpoint.
 The content type `application/javascript` is in the header output.
 The last command verifies the body contains the middleware script.

  Now, let's create a simple webtask that uses the middleware url as middleware.